apache/directory-fortress-core/README-QUICKSTART-SLAPD.md

  [INFO] Final Memory: 27M/531M
  [INFO] ------------------------------------------------------------------------
  ```
- Notice 141 tests ran this time vs 113 the first time.
+ Notice more tests ran this time vs the first time, due to teardown.

  Test Notes:
   * If tests complete without errors Apache Fortress works with your OpenLDAP server.